barashe/bacpacs/README.md

 Dependencies:

--   CD-HIT -- bacpacs requires CD-HIT to be installed It is also recomended to add CD-HIT to the PATH variable.
+-   CD-HIT -- bacpacs requires CD-HIT to be installed.
+It is also recomended to add CD-HIT to the PATH variable.
 CD-HIT can be downloaded from its official [website](http://weizhongli-lab.org/cd-hit/).
 -   CD-HIT only runs on Linux OS, and so does bacpacs.

 -   Python 2.7.